Phlebotomy Career Information

 - National Center for Competency Testing (NCCT)

 - National Healthcareer Association (NHA)

-Additional organizations, other than those listed above, also provide phlebotomy certification, but it's best to check with employers in your area to see if they recognize a particular certifying body before committing to anything.
+Additional organizations, other than those listed above, also provide certification, but it's best to check with employers in your area to see if they recognize a particular certifying body before committing to anything.